seandstewart/bardly/pending/romances/the-tempest/11-player.md

 For breathing in their faces; beat the ground
 For kissing of their feet; yet always bending
 Towards their project.
 Then I beat my tabour;
-At which, like unback'd colts, they prick’d their ears,
+At which, like unback'd colts, they prick'd their ears,
 Advanced their eyelids, lifted up their noses
-As they smelt music: so I charm’d their ears
+As they smelt music: so I charm'd their ears
-That calf-like they my lowing follow’d through
+That calf-like they my lowing follow'd through
-Tooth’d briers, sharp furzes, pricking goss and thorns,
+Tooth'd briers, sharp furzes, pricking goss and thorns,
 Which entered their frail shins: at last I left them
-I’ the filthy-mantled pool beyond your cell,
+I' the filthy-mantled pool beyond your cell,
 There dancing up to the chins, that the foul lake
-O’erstunk their feet....
+O'erstunk their feet. ...

 **PROSPERO**
-...This was well done, my bird.
+...
+This was well done, my bird.
 Thy shape invisible retain thou still:
 The trumpery in my house, go bring it hither,
-For stale to catch these thieves....
+For stale to catch these thieves. ...

 **ARIEL**
-...I go, I go.
+...
+I go, I go.

 *Exit*